984 Tom Huddlestone

 Biography

-Born in Nottingham, Thomas Andrew Huddlestone was not able to make an impact as a teenager at Nottingham Forest but quickly rose to prominence once he came of footballing age at League Division 1 side Derby County, making his first team debut against Stoke City in August 2003, three months prior to his 17th birthday.
-After two seasons as a first team regular in which he took his Rams tally to 95 senior appearances, Huddlestone switched to Tottenham for the 2005/06 season (the deal had been struck the preceding January) but was soon loaned to Championship side Wolverhampton Wanderers for half a season to get more first team experience – he made 13 appearances for the Molineux side and scored his first senior goal in November 2005 against his former club Derby County.
+Thomas Andrew Huddlestone was born in Nottingham but was not able to make an impact as a teenager at Nottingham Forest.
+He quickly rose to prominence once he came of footballing age at League Division 1 side Derby County, making his first team debut against Stoke City in August 2003 three months prior to his 17th birthday.
+After two seasons as a first team regular in which he took his Rams tally to 95 senior appearances, Huddlestone switched to Premier League side Tottenham Hotspur in July 2005 season (though the deal had been struck the preceding January).
+He was soon loaned to Championship side Wolverhampton Wanderers for half a season to get more first team experience – he made 13 appearances for the Molineux side and scored his first senior goal in November 2005 against his former club Derby County.

-In July 2017, with the Tigers relegated back to the Championship and Huddlestone having a a bargain basement £2 million release clause triggered as a result, he was tempted by an offer to return to his first club Derby County.
+In July 2017, with the Tigers relegated back to the Championship and Huddlestone having a a bargain basement £2 million release clause triggered as a result, he was tempted by an offer to return to his first club, Championship side Derby County.
 He missed only two league games in the 2017/18 season as the Rams qualified for the play-offs only to be defeated at the semi-final stage by Fulham.
 He was used more sparingly in the 2018/19 season as Derby again reached the play-offs, blasting past Leeds United in the semi-final only lose the Wembley final to Aston Villa.
-Tom was a more peripheral figure in the 2019/20 season as Derby’s financial woes took hold and his last appearance for the Rams came in January 2020 against Hull City. he left the club in July 2020 having compiled a further 90 senior appearances and two goals for the club.
+Tom was a more peripheral figure in the 2019/20 season as Derby’s financial woes took hold and his last appearance for the Rams came in January 2020 against Hull City.
+Huddlestone left Derby County in July 2020 having compiled a further 90 senior appearances and two goals for the club.

-After a season out of football, Huddlestone started training with Grant McCann’s Tigers squad in the summer of 2021 as the club prepared itself for a season back at Championship level.
+After a season out of football Huddlestone drifted back to Hull and started training with Grant McCann’s newly-promoted Tigers squad in the summer of 2021 as the club prepared itself for a season back in the Championship.
 In mid-August 2021 Huddlestone signed a one year contract with the club, adding his range of passing and considerable experience to McCann’s young squad and making his second City debut against former club Derby County – the reverse of his last senior appearance nineteen months earlier.
 He made his last appearance for the Tigers in May 2022 against his boyhood team Nottingham Forest, stroking the ball around the pitch with aplomb for twenty minutes then giving away a soft penalty – a fitting microcosm of Tom’s senior career.

-In August 2022 Huddlestone commenced a second footballing career in coaching when he was appointed to coach the Manchester United under-21 team, turning out four times for the academy side in the 2022/23 EFL Trophy.
-In October 2023 he added a further EFL Trophy appearance for Manchester United against Salford City.
+In August 2022 Huddlestone commenced a second footballing career in coaching when he was appointed player-coach for Manchester United’s under-21 team, turning out four times for the academy side in the 2022/23 EFL Trophy and adding a fifth EFL Trophy appearance for the Red Devils against Salford City in October 2023.
+In May 2024 he announced his departure from the Old Trafford club to seek pastures new.

 Huddlestone had a long involvement with the England international setup during his younger years.
-He made his debut for England Under-16s against Wales in November 2001 and went on to earn six caps at the level before progressing to the Under-17s and earning ten caps during the 2002/03 season after his July 2002 debut against Italy.
+He made his debut for England Under-16s against Wales in November 2001 and went on to earn six caps at the level before progressing to the Under-17s, making 10 appearances during the 2002/03 season following his July 2002 debut against Italy.
 He debuted for England Under-19s in February 2004 against Netherlands and added three further caps in September, October and November 2004 before rising to the Under-20 squad that competed in the June 2005 Toulon tournament, making four appearances.
 In February 2005 he made his debut for England Under-21 against Netherlands at Derby’s Pride Park and played at that level for four years, scoring five goals in 33 appearances before his final Under-21 appearance against France in March 2009.

 Huddlestone was first selected for the England senior squad in May 2008 but remained an unused substitute in a friendly against USA.
 His senior debut came in November 2009 against Brazil, he won three further caps against Mexico and Japan in May 2010, and against Sweden in November 2012.